Below Click on the question to be taken to the answer:

 “How are your caregivers hired and what are their qualifications?”

-Lisa Wiseman, the President of Eldercare Home Health interviews all staff personally.
+Lisa Wiseman, the Founder (retired) of Eldercare Home Health interviews all staff personally.
 Lisa determines who is hired.

 Lisa has over 20 years of experience hiring and managing staff, both at The Baycrest Center and Queen Elizabeth Hospital (now known as The Toronto Rehabilitation Center), and of course here at Eldercare Home Health.